jundalisay/superblist/content/en/research/kepler/harmony/book-5/chapter-09c.md

 Then by analogy the octahedron ought to have had a proportion of the same size, that is 1:2, as its smaller one, if no diversity is included.

 However, diversity is included, to the extent that in the case of the cubic planets in fact, that is Saturn and Jupiter, their individual motions' own proportions combined produced a total not greater than 2:3.
-In this case, however, of the octahedric planets, Venus and Mercury, their individual motions'own propor­ tions combined will make a total greater than 2:3, which is easily apparent in the following way.
+In this case, however, of the octahedric planets, Venus and Mercury, their individual motions'own proportions combined will make a total greater than 2:3, which is easily apparent in the following way.

 For suppose that what was required was the proportion between the cube and the octahedron, if it were the only one: let, I mean, the lesser octahedric proportion be greater than those which have been prescribed here, and let it be absolutely as great as was the cubic, that is to say 1:2, whereas